ArduPilot/ardupilot_wiki/common/source/docs/common-thecubeorange-overview.rst

 ====================

 -  Faster H7 SOC with 1MB ram
--  Upgraded tripple redundant IMU sensors for extra redundancy
+-  Upgraded triple redundant IMU sensors for extra redundancy
 -  2 sets of IMU are vibration-isolated mechanically, reducing the effect of frame vibration to state estimation
 -  IMUs are temperature-controlled by onboard heating resistors, allowing optimum working temperature of IMUs
 -  The entire flight management unit(FMU) and inertial management unit(IMU) are housed in a reatively small form factor (a cube).